koajs/koa/docs/api/request.md

 ### req.acceptsEncodings(encodings)

-  Check if `encodings` are acceptable, returning the best match when true, otherwise `undefined`.
+  Check if `encodings` are acceptable, returning the best match when true, otherwise `identity`.

 ```js
 // Accept-Encoding: gzip